ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-mongodb.md

 ### Create a MongoDB instance

 === "On IBM Cloud"
+    !!! warning
+        The IBM Cloud service enforces SSL certificates usage to access the instance, however this is not covered in this tutorial, you can find the documentation for it [here](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-external-app).

     Provision a MongoDB instance using the **Databases for MongoDB** service on IBM Cloud.

     - Log into the IBM Cloud console and look for the Databases for MongoDB service.